Holly Hill in Volusia County, Florida — The American South (South Atlantic)

 — The plaques bear the coat of arms of the 40 Provinces of France

 Erected 1986 by La Societe des Quarante Hommes et Huit Chevaux • Joseph E. Tarr, Grand Chef de Gare du Florida • Leslie E. Truelock - Grand Correspondent • Donald Kill - Grand Directeur Box Car • Stuart Carpenter - Sous Grand Directeur Box Car.

 Location.
 29° 14.667′ N, 81° 2.41′ W. Marker is in Holly Hill, Florida, in Volusia County.
-Marker is on MacArthur Circle east of Ridgewood Avenue (U.S. 1), on the right when traveling north.
-Touch for map.
-The Merci Box Car is located on the grounds of the City of Holly Hill Municipal Complex.
+Marker is on MacArthur Circle east of Ridgewood Avenue (U.S. 1), on the right when traveling north Touch for map.
 Marker is at or near this postal address: 1065 Ridgewood Avenue, Daytona Beach FL 32117, United States of America.
+Touch for directions.